 To make a payment to a payee, follow these steps:

 - Enter your Sign-On ID and password to log in to the e-Teller service.
 This will take you to the Accounts Overview page.

-- Click on the Payments tab at the top of the main page; This will take you to the page where you can choose to set up payments for both your credit card and your Spirit of Alaska loan payments or access Bill Pay.
+- Click on “Pay Bills” at the top of the main page; This is where you access Bill Pay.

-- Along the top of the page is a list of buttons.
-Click on the Payments button and choose the option that is appropriate to you.
+- Within Bill Pay is a row of navigation links.
+Click on the Payments link and choose the option that is appropriate to you.
 Complete the required information.
 It is important you have a recent copy of the paper bill to refer to for things like the correct address and your account number.